foundling/blog_posts/midi/midi.md

 "I'm controlling,
 and composing" - Kraftwerk, *Pocket Calculator*

 In this article, I'm going to ground some JavaScript experiments with the recently available WebMIDI API within the history and design concerns of MIDI technology.
-It was introduced to the market in 1983 as way to connect polyphonic digital instruments together, but since has vastly outgrown that initial use case.
-Now that a MIDI implementation is in Google Chrome, you can control audio and visuals in your browser via MIDI messages.
+MIDI was formalized in 1983 and since its inception it has become a predominant tool in not only music performance and composition but also non-musical areas such as visual and light orchestration.
+Google Chrome's implementation of MIDI has been around for a couple years now and offers a fairly simple gateway into controlling audio and visuals in your browser via MIDI messages.

 To dispel any confusion up front, MIDI is not:

- - Those cheesy-sounding compositions that you hear on that geocities page that was last updated in August of 1994.
-That is the work of an infamous extension of MIDI called General MIDI.
+ - Those cheesy sounds that you hear on that geocities page that was last updated in August of 1994.
+That type of 'MIDI' has much more to do with the tension between mass production and the death of quality (well, more specifically, the MIDI extension called General MIDI).
  -  - Digital Audio.
 MIDI doesn't transmit sound itself, just the parameters that can be used to create sound.
  -
  -
  -  ## MIDI is About Control
  -
- -  At its purest, MIDI is a protocol and hardware implementation designed to enable communication between MIDI-enabled devices.
+ -  At its purest, MIDI is a protocol and hardware/software specification designed to enable communication between MIDI-enabled devices.
 With MIDI you can establish a network of instruments that are synced in tempo and that are able to control and be controlled by each other in user-programmed ways.
 If this idea seems somewhat hard to pin down, that's because the possibilities for application and the shear number of network configurations are quite vast.
 And it doesn't restrict you to controlling sound.
 Extensions to the MIDI spec have provided for alternate uses such as light automation for live entertainment.
  -
  -  ### A Protocol
  -